On this page

 Employers are required to disclose whether they are exempt from FBT in the employee's payment summary.

 This amount is not shown as income in the employee's tax return.
 Therefore, no income tax or Medicare levy is payable on it.
-However the amount is used in various income tests, (for example, HECS repayments, child support payments, means tested government benefits, Medicare levy surcharge, and super co-contribution).
+However the amount is used in various income tests (for example, HECS repayments, child support payments, means tested government benefits, Medicare levy surcharge, and super co-contribution).

-The content on this webpage was last updated in June 2022 and is not legal advice.
+The content on this webpage was last updated in April 2024 and is not legal advice.
 See full disclaimer and copyright notice.